Cross Border Connections

 In years past various proposals have been made to encourage a stronger union with Canada than has even existed under Nafta.
 These may not be possible now but there is still hope for the future.
 My book delineates in detail all the past proposals, and the possibilities for future ones.

 AmeriCanada? is the first book by an American in 40 years to elucidate the differences between Canadians and Americans (this has been confirmed by a former Pierre Trudeau speechwriter who helped edit the book).
 It has received accolades from professors, economists and management consultants throughout the United States.
+(See testimonials on this site and at Amazon)

 You can help repair the potentially deteriorating relationship between the two countries by purchasing a copy of this book and sharing it with others.
 It is not too late.
 Order five copies for a whopping 60% discount, or three for 40%.

 I spent six years gathering material for AmeriCanada? and I truly believe it could shape policy well into the future if it is taken seriously and gets into the right hands.
+I am sending hundreds out to potential policymakers.

 All books will be autographed and/or inscribed.